Adarshnm02/Blog-Platform/README.md

    - Create, Read, Update, and Delete blog posts directly from the platform.

 2. **Responsive Design**
-   - Built with **React** and (optionally) **Tailwind CSS** for a modern, mobile-friendly interface.
+   - Built with **React** and **Tailwind CSS** for a modern, mobile-friendly interface.

 3. **Dynamic Routing**
-   - Uses **React Router** (or similar) for navigating between the home page, single post view, and edit post pages.
+   - Uses **React Router** for navigating between the home page, single post view, and edit post pages.

 4. **Intuitive Editor**
-   - Simple text editor for writing and formatting blog posts (consider using Quill, Draft.js, or a custom solution).
+   - Simple text editor for writing and formatting blog posts.

 5. **Scalability**
    - Designed to easily integrate additional features like user authentication, commenting, categories, or search.